Francis Perkins Building

 DR. RINGEN: You bring your hard hat the next time you come out.

-MR. RHOTEN: I don't think we should forewarn anybody so we can get a really realistic view of what's happening on
+MR. RHOTEN: I don't think we should forewarn anybody so we can get a really realistic view of what's happening on these jobsites.

 DR. RINGEN: Bill, do you still have a hard hat?